FWIS Registration and Enrollment

 If your course qualifies, you will need to petition to the Program in Writing and Communication.
 Your petition must include the following:

 - A cover letter/email indicating why you wish to obtain transfer credit.
 This letter must include complete contact information (campus or local address, phone number, and email address).

 - A completed Transfer Credit Form from the Registrar’s office.
 Please leave the "Equivalent Rice Course" section blank - the PWC will complete this portion.
 Note that regardless of the credit hours you earned from your transfer course, you will receive 3.0 credit hours for the FWIS course (as all FWIS courses are 3.0 credit hours).

 - Copies of catalogue or webpage materials from the college or university showing the course number and course description.
 The copy must indicate the name of the university, date of the catalogue, and specific URL (if from a webpage).

 - Transcript showing credit.
 An unofficial transcript or PDF printed from your online transcript portal are both acceptable.

 Please note that all students are required to take the composition exam regardless of whether a petition for transfer credit is submitted.

-Submit the petition with all items to Ms. Tracy Volz, the PWC's director, at email@example.com by the end of O-week.
+Submit the petition with all items to Dr. Tracy Volz, the PWC's director, at firstname.lastname@example.org by the end of O-week.
 The Registrar’s Office suggests a student allow at least four weeks for approval for transfer credit after the date of submission.
 Incomplete petitions will not be processed.